rgdonohue/foss4gna-2018/PITCHME.md

 @div[right-60]
 @ul
 - PhD in Geography from the University of Wisconsin-Madison
+- from a small town in Southwest Colorado
 - teaches web cartography for New Maps Plus
-- from a small town in SW Colorado
-- recently relocated to East St. Louis
-- would never eat a child
+- is currently introducing this talk
 @ulend
 @divend